mirror/dd-wrt/src/router/busybox/examples/var_service/README_distro_proposal.txt

-Then "activate" it by running ??????? - this copies (or symlinks, depending on the distro) its files to the "live" service directory, whereever it is located on this distro.
+Then "activate" it by running ??????? - this copies (or symlinks, depending on the distro) its files to the "live" service directory, wherever it is located on this distro.

-Removal of the service should be done as follows: svc -d DIR [DIR/log], then remove the service directory (this makes service monitor SIGTERM per-directory supervisors (if they exist in the implementation))
+Removal of the service should be done as follows: svc -d DIR [DIR/log], then remove the service directory: this makes service monitor SIGTERM per-directory supervisors (if they exist in the implementation).

 	Implementation details

-Top-level service monitor program name is not standardized.
-[svscan, runsvdir, s6-svscan ...]
+Top-level service monitor program name is not standardized [svscan, runsvdir, s6-svscan ...] - it does not need to be, as far as daemon packagers are concerned.

 It may run one per-directory supervisor, or two supervisors (one for DIR/ and one for DIR/log/); for memory-constrained systems an implementation is possible which itself controls all services, without intermediate supervisors.
-[runsvdir runs one "runsv DIR" per DIR, runsv handles DIR/log/ if that exists] [svscan runs a pair of "superwise DIR" and "superwise DIR/log"]
+[runsvdir runs one "runsv DIR" per DIR, runsv handles DIR/log/ if that exists] [svscan runs a pair of "supervise DIR" and "supervise DIR/log"]

-Directores are remembered by device+inode numbers, not names.
+Directories are remembered by device+inode numbers, not names.
 Renaming a directory does not affect the running service (unless it is renamed to a .dotdir).

 Removal (or .dotdiring) of a directory sends SIGTERM to any running services.